Director - Flinders Clinical Trials

 College of Medicine and Public Health

 To date Natalie has secured NZ$54 million in international/national research funding.
 Her extensive period of research leadership has culminated in being recognised as a Fellow of the international Society for Research into Nicotine and Tobacco (SRNT).
-Her publication metrics are significant, with 303 peer-reviewed research outputs, a Google Scholar Citations H-index of 41, and publications in high impact journals (e.g., New England Journal of Medicine, Lancet, British Medical Journal, and JAMA).
+Her publication metrics are significant, with over 300 peer-reviewed research outputs, and publications in high impact journals (e.g., New England Journal of Medicine, The Lancet, British Medical Journal, and JAMA).